rheslip/Twisty-2-MIDIController/README.md

 If you want BLE MIDI, use a Pico W or Pico 2W and uncomment the #define BLUETOOTH directive near the top of the main source file.

 Note: I used the Control Surface library because it was the only one I could find that supports BLE MIDI for Arduino Pico.
-It will give you a "platform not supported" warning when you compile with Bluetooth support.
+It will give you a warning about supported platforms when you compile but the library does work on the RP2040 and RP2350.

 **Library Dependencies**